Tao Porchon-Lynch was a Grande Dame of Yoga.

-Tao’s philosophy on yoga is woven into how she lives her life.
+Tao’s philosophy on yoga was woven into how she lived her life.

-Tao teaches that Vinyasa in yoga is not just linking up physical movements.
+Tao taught that Vinyasa in yoga is not just linking up physical movements.
 It’s linking up from within – from our life force.
-Tao lives as if she is One with Eternal Energy allowing her to embody her mantra: There Is Nothing You Cannot Do.
+Tao lived as if she is One with Eternal Energy allowing her to embody her mantra: There Is Nothing You Cannot Do.

 Learn about the many branches of Tao: Yoga | Activism | Fashion | Theatre/Film | Wine | Dance